Selecting a Major

 Some professional programs may also require at least a semester of biochemistry with laboratory, and several semesters of anatomy and physiology with laboratory.
 Collectively, these courses are often completed within your four years and in addition to those needed to satisfy your major requirements.

-Acceptance to medical school
+Acceptance to graduate or professional school

 Acceptance to medical school, or other professional programs, is based in part on a student's overall academic performance, regardless of major, and the completion of the particular program's prerequisite course requirements.